The Travel Writers' Ultimate Guide to a Long Layover in London

 4. Trafalgar Square and The National Gallery

-Historic Trafalgar Square is easily reached by exiting the tube train at Piccadilly Circus.
-"Walk toward Leicester Square and turn right to get to Trafalgar Square where you’ll find the National Gallery" says Eric of TravelBabbo.
+Historic Trafalgar Square is another favorite of our travel experts, and easily reached by exiting the tube train at Piccadilly Circus.
+"Walk toward Leicester Square and turn right to get to Trafalgar Square where you’ll find the National Gallery.
 "There are numerous bakeries and places along the way to get quick snacks if you or the kids are hungry.
 Continue walking to Leicester Square and turn right to get to Trafalgar Square where you’ll find the National Gallery."

 Sarah and Kris from Jetsetting Fools agree.
 "Don't leave Trafalgar Square before spending a couple hours visiting the National Gallery, an art museum with a collection of more than 2,000 paintings.
 You'll see works of art by Monet, Rembrandt and van Gogh."